kanirudh/kanirudh.github.io/_posts/2018-5-24-Travel-Credits-Cards-India.md

 Rewards Points
 1. 4 points for every Rs.
 100
 2. 10 points for every Rs.
-100 spent on airline booking or on the website
+100 spent on airline booking or on the website, make a note this is valid on agent website like MMT, Yatra and so on
 3. 1 point = 0.45 point on the www.premiermiles.co.in